 Identification (ID) cards are made when a student is first enrolled, and the cards are validated every semester.
-Students will need identification on campus at all times.
+Students must display ID cards at all times while on campus.
 A fee of \$5 will be charged to replace a lost or stolen ID card.
 Payment must be made to the Business Office and receipt must be presented at the Library to get replacement ID card.